massimofasciano/mafl-rust/README.md

-Rust interpreter for the MFEL language
+Rust parser and interpreter for the MFEL language

 FIXED:
 - added capture method to Context to fix circular references in closures

 FEATURES:
-- added function (no capture) vs closure (captures context)
+- added function (no capture) vs closure (captures context at definition) vs dynamic (captures context at application)
-- added stdlib (coded in mfel)
+- added external stdlib example (coded in mfel)
+- mutable arrays with @array, @len, @append and literals

 TODO:
 - dynamic(x) {x+y}: evaluated in dynamic ctx